advay-sinha/Algo-Trade-Simulator/README.md

 - `POST /analytics/train` - backtest/train the SMA crossover strategy on the last five years of data
 - `POST /analytics/predict` - generate a live signal using the last trained strategy
 - `GET /analytics/sparkline` - return sparkline-friendly price series for requested symbols
-- `POST /chat` - query the hybrid chatbot (Ollama + DuckDuckGo fallback)
+- `POST /chat` - query the hybrid chatbot backed by OpenAI completions

 ## Strategy lab & chatbot

-1. Ensure the backend can reach Yahoo Finance (no VPN/proxy required) and that Ollama is running locally with the Mistral model pulled (`ollama run mistral`).
+1. Ensure the backend can reach Yahoo Finance (no VPN/proxy required) and that the `OPENAI_API_KEY` environment variable is set for the backend service.
+Optionally add `OPENAI_MODEL_FALLBACKS` (e.g. `gpt-4o,gpt-3.5-turbo`) so the assistant can fall back when a model hits account limits.
 2. Train a strategy from the **Simulations** page or via `POST /analytics/train` with a symbol plus short/long SMA windows (default 20/60).
 3. Request a fresh prediction from the **Home** page or `POST /analytics/predict` to evaluate the current market regime.
 4. Use the **Chatbot** page to ask questions, run quick research, or say "create a simulation for AAPL with 25k" to auto-spin a test scenario.